openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates.rst

 #.
 Select **Add a new certificate**.

 #.
-If the official course name is too long to display well on a certificate,
-   you can optionally specify a shorter course name to use on the certificate.
+Optionally, specify a shorter course name to use on the certificate, if the
+   official course name is too long to display well.

 #.
-Upload the logo for your organization.
-Make sure that this is the same
+Upload the logo image file for your organization.
+Make sure that this is
-   standardized logo used across all courses for your organization.
-Make sure it is the approved and official version that other courses in your organization are using, for consistency across certificates that are issued from other courses in your organization.
+   the approved official logo for your organization, for consistency with certificates that are issued from other courses in your organization.

+.. note:: Images that you upload for certificates can be a maximum of 10MB in size and must not exceed the dimensions indicated below the upload path field.

+.. image

 #.
 Add a signatory for each person associated with the course or organization
    that you want to have appear on the certificate, up to a maximum of 4